richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 * **Cannot track users across multiple domains** - the user tracking cookie is a first-party cookie set by SnowPlow.js, so the user will be assigned a different ID on each domain
+* **Data payload limited by querystring length** - SnowPlow data is logged via a GET querystring - which of course could potentially hit the de facto [2000 character] [2000char] URL length limit

 [tech-architecture]: /snowplow/snowplow/wiki/about-snowplow/images/snowplow-tech-architecture.jpg
 [piwik]: http://piwik.org/